your description goes here

 • Trembling and shaking.

-Cats can also purr when stressed or in pain which surprises a lot of people, but it is believed that this is a mechanism that cats will use to try to comfort themselves.
+Did you know that cats can also purr when stressed or when they are in pain which surprises a lot of people.
+It is believed that this is a natural mechanism that they will use to try to comfort themselves.
+So it is not unusual for a scared cat to spend a lot of time purring when there is no apparent reason for it.

 Environmental Causes:

-• Loud noises from fireworks, building works, families rowing, thunderstorms.
+• Loud noises from fireworks, building works, families arguing, thunderstorms.

 • Changes of environment such as moving home or having the house decorated.